Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

     -rwxr-xr-x 1 root root 1147204 Oct  8 12:34 mod_jk.so
     ~~~

-### Configure Apache HTTP Server To Use `mod_jk` To Communicate With Tomcat
+#### Configure Apache HTTP Server To Use `mod_jk` To Communicate With Tomcat

 1. Update Apache configurations to use the `mod_jk` module.

     `mod_jk` was built as a [DSO module](https://httpd.apache.org/docs/current/dso.html){:target="_blank"}, therefore you will need to update your Apache configurations to enable this 3rd-party module:

-    The following example shows adding `mod_jk` configurations to a Apache HTTPD 2.4 server built from source.
+    The following example shows adding `mod_jk` configurations to a Apache HTTP Server built from source.
     Modify the main Apache server configuration file (usually `httpd.conf`) in the following manner (in this example `/usr/local/apache/conf` is where the Apache configuration files are located):

     ~~~bash